prashan2023/Mern-Ecommerce/README.md

 - Write a code logic for createUser and made a jwt token for each createUser.
 - loginUser and Logout User logic implementation is successully created.
+- create a authendicate middleware and authorizeAdmin middleware.
+- And create a getAllUsers controller.